ZakariyeNor/silver-engine/README.md

 - Make payment option in a separate section.

+# UX/UI

+## Target Audience
+  - For people who want to learn how to read and use body language to build better relationships, be more persuasuve, and understand others better.
+  - Students and researchers interested in psychology, human behavior, or communication studies.
+  - People who want to refine their body language skills to enhance their performances, ensuring that their physical expressions align with their roles and messages.

+## User Stories

 ## Mockups
   - I use simple, consistent page layouts were used across four pages.